mcaceresb/stata-gtools/docs/usage/glevelsof.md

 - `numfmt(format)` Number format for printing.
 By default numbers are printed to 16 digits of precision, but the user can specify the number format here.
-Only "%.#g|f" and "%#.#g|f" are accepted since this is formated internally in C.
+By default, only "%.#g|f" and "%#.#g|f" are accepted since this is formated internally in C. However, with option `matasave` this is formated in mata and has to be a mata format.

 - `unsorted` Do not sort levels.
 This option is experimental and only affects the output when the input is not an integer (for integers, the levels are